glasnt/talks/2019_10_PyGotham.podium/slides.md

 ## .thin[What this talk isn't.]

 ???
-this isn't a talk about "the way" to deploy your app
+this isn't a talk about "the one true way" to deploy your app

-This isn't a state of the union, a dive into any particualr part of the process.

-This talk is more describing the complexities around the process, and, inessense.
+This talk is diving into the complexities of deployment, in essense
-TODO: Ensure this is accurate

 ---